3.1 How the way we search changed

 Google Keyword Planner

-The first tool everyone uses in making an AdWords campaign is the Google Keyword Planner.
+The first tool everyone uses in making an Google Ads campaign is the Google Keyword Planner.
 It’s totally free.
 Just make sure you use it in an active account with payment details already set up, otherwise the suggestions you’ll get will be very broad.
-You can find the tool in your AdWords account.
+You can find the tool in your Google Ads account.

 The Keyword Planner is a very good way to start your research.
 It helps get ideas on how users search and gives you some phrasing variations that you might not have thought about.
 It also can be a good resource for negative keywords.
 Let’s start with researching how people are searching for “Cold Pressed Juices”: